symblai/symbl-twilio-video-react/README.md

 * Network Quality Indicator

 ## Browser Support
-This application is supported only on Google Chrome.
+This web application can be used on browsers supported by the [Twilio's Programmable Video JS SDK](https://github.com/twilio/twilio-video.js/tree/master/#browser-support).

 ## Setup and Deploy